 Scientists used satellite tags to track the movements and behavior of humpback whales within the high-traffic region of the Chesapeake Bay seaport from December of 2015 to February of 2017.
 In all, tags transmitted data for 35 humpbacks for an average of almost 14 days.

 The research team then used the tagging data to construct a computer model to understand how whales behaved in local waters.

-They found that all of the tagged humpback whales spent some time in the high-traffic shipping lanes near the seaport and mouth of the Chesapeake Bay.
-In fact, almost one-quarter of all tagged data came from within the high-traffic areas.
+All tagged humpback whales spent some time in the high-traffic shipping lanes near the seaport and mouth of the Chesapeake Bay.
+In fact, almost one-quarter of all tagged data came from within high-traffic areas.

-In addition, nine of the 106 humpback whales identified as part of this study showed evidence of propeller strikes.
+Nine of the 106 humpback whales in this study showed evidence of propeller strikes.

 These results demonstrate that humpback whales spend a substantial amount of time in and around the high-traffic areas of busy seaports during the winter months.

 Although seasonal speed-reduction measures are in place for larger vessels along the Atlantic coast while humpback whales actively migrate through these waters, the scientists behind this study suggest that broadening the geographic range of such restrictions is a worthwhile consideration that could minimize possible interactions between humpbacks and vessels.